Schenn/Hero-Lab---Call-Of-Shadows/README.md

 This mod includes the following:

 	- Skills
 		- I've added the skill list from Call Of Cthulhu 7E where there is no matching skill in SR5.

 		You will not be a shadowrunner in the 1930's.
-As such, some of the general weapon skills from SR shouldn't be used.
+As such, some of the general combat skills from SR shouldn't be used, the individual weapon skills and dodge from the 1930's are provided for that reason.

 	- Gear
 		- I've added the gear, including weapons and armor, from Call of Cthulhu 7E as well.

 		I used their prices to establish the costs and ammunition counts for the various pieces of equipment.
 For some of the weapon descriptions, I used wikipedia.

 		To find 1930's specific gear, enter 1930's into the search bar

 	- Attribute Tests
 		- I've added two attribute tests.
 Sanity and Idea.